Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/36/readme.md

 ---

 ### 2С Discuss
+> [!NOTE]
-*Discuss with your partner what 5 traits should a good detective have.
-Why?*
+> Discuss with your partner what 5 traits should a good detective have.
+Why?

 ---

 ## 2D Quiz
+> [!NOTE]
-*Discuss the questions in  the quiz .
-Compare your answers with your partner.*
+> Discuss the questions in  the quiz .
+Compare your answers with your partner.

 1).
 Do you often find yourself noticing small details that others might miss? `Not sure`
 2).
 How would you describe you problem-solving skills? `I am intelligent`